vpenso/kubernetes-example/docs/README.md

   - The IP that a container sees itself as is the same IP that others see it as
   - Can be layer 3 routed, or a overlay network (SDN).

-Kubernetes Setup - Custom Solutions [3]:
+Kubernetes Setup - Custom Solutions [setup]:

 > If you already have a way to configure hosting resources, use kubeadm to
 > bring up a cluster with a single command per machine.